ajanderson1/ff_poc_elevenlabs_flowreader/scratchpads/issue-7-shadowing-mode.md

 1. Pause speed range extended to 0.5x - 5.0x (not 0.5x - 2.0x)
 2. Don't change look/feel of play/pause button or translate button
 3. Countdown timer shows during pause (visual feedback mechanism)

+## V2 Architecture (Polling-Based)

+The initial MutationObserver approach failed because:
+1. Class change events weren't firing reliably
+2. By the time we detected a boundary crossing, audio had already started on the next block
+3. No verification that pause actually worked

+**New Approach:**

+1. **Polling instead of events**: Use `setInterval` at 50ms to actively check:
+   - Is audio playing? (via `media.paused` property)
+   - What block is currently highlighted? (via `getActiveHighlightSpan()`)

+2. **Boundary detection**: Track `lastBlockIndex` and compare to current:
+   - When `currentBlockIndex !== lastBlockIndex`, we crossed a boundary
+   - The PREVIOUS block just finished - pause after it

+3. **Audio control with verification**:
+   - Try `media.pause()` first, verify it worked
+   - Fallback to clicking play/pause button
+   - Same for resume: `media.play()` with promise handling

+4. **State machine**:
+   - `isActive`: Polling is running
+   - `isPaused`: Currently in a shadowing pause
+   - `lastBlockIndex`: For boundary detection
+   - `currentBlockIndex`: Block we're pausing after

+5. **Timing**:
+   - Pause audio IMMEDIATELY when boundary detected
+   - Add small delay (100ms) before resume to let seek operations complete